-Figure 6(h) is $256\times256\times225$ voxels and the rate r_0 is 40.
+Figures 6(g) and 6(h) show the chopping off effect; the first weighting function mentioned in Sect.
+4. The full resolution volume for Figs. 6(g) and 6(h) is $256 \times 256 \times$ 225 voxels and the rate r_0 is 40.
 Note that each of these images is not simply an image of a plane slicing through the volume.
-This can be observed in Figure 6(h), where the surface of the ear is vaguely visible.
+This can be observed in Fig. 6(h), where the surface of the ear is vaguely visible.

-Computational Performance.
-To evaluate the performance of our algorithm, we tested our method on three data-sets: a MRI scan of a head with 128x128x84 voxels, a CT scan of an engine with 256x256x110 voxels, a CT scan of a human head with 256x256x225 voxels.
-These are described as "brain", "engine" and "head" in Table 1.
+Computational performance.
+To evaluate the performance of our algorithm, we tested our method on three data-sets: an MRI scan of a head with $128 \times 128 \times 84$ voxels, a CT scan of an engine with $256 \times 256 \times 110$ voxels, a CT scan of a human head with $256 \times 256 \times 225$ voxels.
+These are nan head with $256 \times 256 \times 225$ voxels.
+The described as "brain", "engine" and "head" in Table 1.
 All experiments were conducted on a 3GHz Pentium IV PC with 1GB DDR RAM.

-We compared our proposed algorithm with the Vol-Pack volume rendering library [1], and a straightforward direct volume rendering.
+We compared our proposed algorithm with the VolPack volume rendering library [1], and a straightforward direct volume rendering.
 Table 1 gives the frame rate (in Hz) and rendering time (in seconds) on the test data-sets by different rendering methods.
-Note that the large 512x512x426 voxels volume is not tested on VolPack since VolPack is unable to process the large volume under our machine configuration.
+Note that the large $512 \times 512 \times 426$ voxels volume is not tested on VolPack, since VolPack is unable to process the large volume under our machine configuration.

 In direct volume rendering, the rendering equation is applied to the full resolution volume using the straightforward for-loops, with the viewing direction along the x-axis.

 There are three rendering algorithms provided by VolPack.
 The fastest algorithm relies on a special data structure containing run-length encoded, classified volume data.
 Preprocessing is required to obtain this data structure.
 Hence, it is suitable for rendering the same volume without changing classification.
-MV, MO and CV represent the three preprocessing steps, which are:
+MV, MO and CV represent the following three preprocessing steps:

 - Make volume (MV): Create an unclassified volume from the raw volume data.
-This unclassified volume includes precomputed information for shading and classification; - Make octree (MO): Create a min-max octree from the unclassified volume; - Classify volume (CV): Create a classified volume including an opacity with each voxel along with shading information.
+This unclassified volume includes precomputed information for shading and classification. - Make octree (MO): Create a min-max octree from the unclassified volume. - Classify volume (CV): Create a classified volume including an opacity with each voxel along with shading information.

 VolPack provides accurate classification.
-Even if we just consider MO which deals with the octree and the structure of resolution, the preprocessing time is still non-negligible.
+Even if we just consider MO, which deals with the octree and the structure of resolution, the preprocessing time is still nonnegligible.